About MoneroShameList.com

 Built with Monero

-- The domain was purchased with Monero through Mynymbox — a privacy-respecting domain registrar that accepts XMR.
+- The domain was purchased through Mynymbox — a privacy-respecting domain registrar that accepts XMR.

-- Web hosting is provided by Servers Guru — affordable VPS hosting that accepts Monero.
+- Web hosting was bought through Servers Guru — affordable VPS hosting that accepts Monero.

 How to get removed